sinecoug/chauffeur_tracker/docs/index.md

 * [Overview](overview/overview.md): helps you get oriented and assess the capabilities of the API.
 * [System Requirements](overview/prereqs.md): sets you up to use the API in your local development environment.
-* [Workflow](overview/workflow.md): clarifies key concepts and enriches your understanding of the API.
+* [Workflow](overview/workflow.md): clarifies key concepts to enrich your understanding of the API.

 ## Get started